arista-eosplus/ansible-training/modules/module3/3-0-templates/README.md

     - name: RENDER FACTS AS A REPORT
       template:
-        src: os_report.j2
+        src: switch_info_report.j2
         dest: reports/{{ inventory_hostname }}.md
-{%endraw%}
 ```

 Let's break this task down a bit.
-The `template` module has a `src` parameter that has a value of `os_report.j2`.
+The `template` module has a `src` parameter that has a value of `switch_info_report.j2`.
 In the next few steps, we will create this file.
 This will be the Jinja2 template,  used to generate the desired report.
 The `dest` parameter specifies the destination file name to render the report into.

 #### Step 4